 You must be logged-in in order to download this resource.
 If you do not have an AOE account, create one now.
 If you already have an account, please login.Login Create Account

 Great! you're all signed in.
 Click to download your resource.Download

-Coursework at The Art of Education University requires graduate-level reading, writing, and assignment submissions.
-When registering for courses, students should take these guidelines into consideration to ensure that they can uphold the requirements of the course and institutional policies.
+Coursework at The Art of Education University requires graduate-level reading, writing, and assignment submission.
+When registering for courses, students should consider these guidelines to ensure they can uphold the course requirements and institutional policies.

-Master’s degree students must earn a B (80%) or higher, or a minimum of a 3.0 GPA, upon completion of each course to earn graduate credit toward program completion.
-Students placed on academic probation for failing to meet SAP standards are given a two-term probation period to remedy their progress and return to good standing.
-If they are still not in good standing at the end of the warning term, they are placed on academic probation and given a final term to remedy their standing.
+Students must maintain a 3.0 cumulative GPA to meet SAP standards.
+Students failing to meet SAP standards are placed on academic warning and given a two-term remediation period (the term in which the student is notified and the next term of registration) to remedy their progress and return to good standing.
 Students should meet with their academic advisors for guidance.
-Students who are unable to remedy their standing within the term may be withdrawn from the program.
+If students are still not in good standing at the end of the warning term, they are placed on Academic Probation and given a final term to remedy their standing.
+Students unable to remedy their standing within the term may be dismissed from the program.

 If you have specific questions or concerns not addressed here, contact email@example.com for clarification.